cawolfkreo/Cease-and-Desist-History-Big-N/README.md

 You can use your web browser (chrome, firefox, brave, opera, edge, etc.) to open the website by dragging the `index.html` into a new tab.
 But if you do it that way, any changes to the `.css`, `.json` and even `.html` files might not be reflected since the browser opens a cache of the file and not the current version.
 For this reason it is highly recommended to use a webserver (you can find more about this [here](https://letmegooglethat.com/?q=static+web+server)).
 I use webservers made on node since it makes things easy for me, so if you want to use them you can download node here: https://nodejs.org/en/.
 If you don't want to use node or use some other webserver, you can do so but it's up to you to set it up.

 ## Deployment
 Now you can deploy the website and open it on your browser.
-If you used your own webserver or you downloaded some other program then you need to follow the instructions for sair webserver.
-If you downloaded node or you want to use node then there are two main webserver you can use:
+If you used your own webserver or you downloaded some other program then you need to follow the instructions for that web-server.
+If you downloaded node or you want to use node then there are two webservers you can use, **http-server** and **reload**:

 ### http-server
 This is a simple webserver, to run it simply [open a console](https://letmegooglethat.com/?q=how+to+open+a+console) on the folder where you downloaded the repository and type: